vihaveman/PlotlyBiodiversityChallenge/README.md

 This application is hosted on GitHub pages at: https://vihaveman.github.io/PlotlyBiodiversityChallenge/

 ## Languages and Tools Used
-VS Code
+VS Code,
-JavaScript
+JavaScript,
-HTML/CSS
+HTML/CSS,
-Json
+Json,
-Ploty
+Ploty,
 Python